-But before we discuss betta tank sizes, let’s think about bettas in their natural habitat.
+But before we discuss tank sizes, let’s think about bettas in their natural habitat.

 The Natural Habitat of a Betta

-While there are dry seasons and these bodies of water can dry up, the notion of betta fish surviving in 2 inches of water held in the hoofprint of an ox are vastly exaggerated and not as nature intended.
+While there are dry seasons and these bodies of water can dry up, the notion of betta fish surviving in 2 inches of water held in the hoofprint of an ox or small puddles are vastly exaggerated and not as nature intended.

-Rice paddies are large bodies of water with vast networks of waterways and channels and this is the natural habitat of betta.
+Rice paddies are large bodies of water with vast networks of waterways and channels and this is their natural habitat.

-The shallow, calm water is nice and warm from the sun, and plants sway gently in the slow current, giving the betta lots of places to hide from predators.
+The shallow, calm water is nice and warm from the sun, and plants sway gently in the slow current, giving lots of places to hide from predators.

 They have plenty of food to choose from too – meaty treats like fish fry, crustaceans, insect larvae and minuscule worms.